 Pinhole Photography Day

 Join us for a pinhole photography outing to Margaret T. Hance Park and the Japanese Friendship Garden in Phoenix for Worldwide Pinhole Photography Day on Sunday, April 30.
-This event is an opportunity to enjoy this fun location, meet other pinhole photographers, and of course, make beautiful images!
+This event is an opportunity to enjoy this fun location, be creative, meet other pinhole photographers, and of course, make beautiful images!

 There is an admission charge to the Japanese Friendship Garden of $10 online or $12 at the gate.
 It is recommended to purchase early and online as there are a limited number of tickets available.